otoukebri/Spring-Course-Oak3/README.md

 * Used by clients
 * Application services
     * Process client requests
-    * carry out application behaviors@
+    * Carry out application behaviors
 * 99.9% of time is spent in this phase

 ###Destruction